ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ### Cold asynchronous reactive stream

 The following class demonstrates an asynchronous Publisher that sends a finite sequence of events from an Iterator.
 Its structure is similar to the synchronous Producer mentioned earlier.
 The main difference is that this Publisher processes events in different threads than they were received.
-To transmit events between threads, the Publisher sends them in wrapper signal classes via a thread-safe queue.
+To transfer events between threads, the Publisher sends them in wrapper signal classes via a thread-safe queue.

 ```java